The History of the New Testament Scriptures.

 Jesus Christ's Substitutionary Death for All Mankind

 The KJV and NKJV say Jesus Christ gave us redemption through His blood.
 He was broken for us.
 Other versions leave out the reason He suffered.
-The Gnostics did not believe Jesus took upon Himself our sins.
+The Gnostics did not believe Jesus took our sins upon Himself.

 Scripture KJV NKJV RSV NASB NIV NAB